-The responsible entity provides advance notification of teleconferenced investor briefings following results announcements and makes these accessible for all investors.
+The responsible entity provides advance notification of teleconferenced investor briefings and/or webcasts following results announcements and makes these accessible for all investors.

-All new and substantive investor presentation materials are placed on the Trust's website ahead of the presentation.
+All new and substantive investor presentation materials are placed on the Trust's website ahead of these briefings.